ZacharyRSmith/chess/README.md

-This is a program to play chess.
+This is a command-line, text-based program to play chess.

+Ruby version: 2.1.1